dwainm/Facebook-Album-Sync/Readme.md

+This Plugin is Retired
+====
 Facebook Album Sync -  WordPress Plugin
-====

 Load your Facebook galleries on any page by using the plugin shortcode.
 With this plugin you can: